afishnamedqwerty/AudioBotDetection/README.md

 To train the model:

+- Use `run.ipynb` to download LJSPEECH dataset and build preliminary functions
+- Run `batch_synthetic.py` to generate mirrored synthetic dataset to the LJSPEECH transcripts
-Use `run.ipynb` to download LJSPEECH dataset, run batch_synthetic.py to generate second synthetic dataset, contineu through `run.ipynb` for feature selection, model training, and evaluation.
+- Continue through `run.ipynb` for feature selection, model training, and evaluation.

 ## Audio Quality and Customization Options